soramanew/dotfiles/README.md

 -   Greeter via AGS + Greetd
 -   Fancy music osd
 -   Package update indicator and view
--   Overview for windows and workspaces, including special workspaces
+-   Overview for windows and workspaces, including special workspaces and audio playing indicators
 -   Window switcher via `Alt+Tab` if you are strange like that and need it
 -   Notification categories by time
 -   Todo screen with editable todos
 -   Support for touchscreen devices (touchscreen toggle + auto rotate support)
--   Ultrawide mode
+-   Ultrawide mode (network and GPU usage indicators, bar weather)
 -   Sexy lock screen
--   Network activity indicators
 -   Randomly changing wallpaper
 -   CLI control
+-   Wallpaper picker
 -   Also includes configs for a lot more things (firefox, mpv, etc)

 ### Greeter